Man with underlying conditions sixth to die in Tucson area due to coronavirus

 A sixth person has died due to coronavirus in Pima County, health officials reported Sunday.

-The latest victim is a man between 41 and 65 years old with underlying conditions that made him high risk for severe illness died from COVID-19, the Pima County Health Department said in a news release Sunday.
+The latest victim is a man between 41 and 65 years old with underlying conditions that made him high risk for severe illness, the Pima County Health Department said in a news release Sunday.

 No further information was released.